mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Template:

-* Value: The numeric value of the extension type value
+* Value: The numeric value of the extension type

 * Name: The name of the extension type